Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 Brand

 Metercube is a furniture and home decor retail venture of real estate leader Sobha Limited, which addresses the fact that our lives revolve around the physical space that we call home.
 As the name suggests the cubic meter m³ is the unit of volume, hence the name metercube.
+What I admired most about Sobha was its unwavering commitment to quality and meticulous attention to detail, which deeply resonated with my own values and greatly supported my ability to deliver.

 My Contribution